mathGrace/mathGrace.github.io/index.md

 ---

 ### Research
-My research interests lie in computational harmonic analysis, machine learning, signal and image processing and their applications to real data.
+Computational harmonic analysis, machine learning, signal and image processing and real-data applications.

 In particular, I am interested in analyzing data lying (locally) around some low-dimensional linear subspace and time-dependent signals.
 I am also working on automated decision making in health care, i.e., analyzing medical data using machine learning techniques to make fast, inexpensive and objective decisions.
 Read [more](research).

+A full publication list can be found [here](publications) and my google scholar profile is [here](https://scholar.google.com/citations?user=71HiUPcAAAAJ&hl=en).

 Research opportunities are available.
 If you are interested, shoot me an email or stop by my office.